 - Set Details instead of Icon only.

-- Now, disable the Hide content option and you should see how it looks in the small preview near the top.
+- Now, turn off the Hide content option (Hide sensitive content on some devices) and you should see how it looks in the small preview near the top.

-These steps apply to Samsung devices, but they should be quite similar on most other Android skins.
+These steps apply to Samsung devices, but they should be quite similar on most other Android phones.
 On Pixel phones, you should open Settings > Privacy > Notifications on the lock screen.

 3. Check app notification settings